 In addition, as a reader, you must be warned that there is a lot of brutality and abuse described in this book.
 I do think there should be some sort of ‘trigger warning’ about it at the beginning of the book or on the blurb in case readers do not want to be exposed to that sort of content.
 I was not expecting lengthy descriptions about abuse towards humans and animals, so I do think the publisher or author should have considered a warning.

-This is the first book out of the four books in the series.
+This is the first book in the series.
 As soon as you put this novel down, you will be eager to move onto the next!
 I am excited to find out what happens next and how this series progresses.

 Overall, I highly recommend Edge of Collapse by Kyla Stone if you are interested in this genre.
 I rate it 4 stars out of 5!